Operating a MHSU Assisted Living Residence

 Serious Incident Reporting

-A serious incident form must be filled in by residence site managers after a serious incident has occurred.
-Serious incidents include (see form for full description):
+A serious incident form must be completed by the residence site manager after a serious incident has occurred.
+Serious incidents include :

 - attempted suicide by a resident;